Yorkshire and Humber Grid for Learning (YHGfL) has selected IT

 guidance to educational establishments in the region on both

-behavioural and technical approaches to e-safety.
+behavioral and technical approaches to e-safety.
 In addition to

 working with schools to ensure they are protected, this remit also